aessing/dotfiles/SECURITY.md

 - Impact of the issue, including how an attacker might exploit the issue

 This information will help us to understand your report more quickly.

-## :white_flag: Preferred Languages

-We prefer all communications to be in English.